 Wednesday – salisbury steak

 Thursday – FFY Buffet…long overdue appointment at the salon…I can’t wait.

 Friday – maple dijon pork tenderloin (repeat recipe)

 Saturday – no dinner, big party tonight (it’s a surprise, so I can’t speak further.
 Suffice to say that I am cooking those pork dumplings for the cocktail hour and my maple dijon pork tenderloin for an entree as my contribution!)

 Sunday – recovering from cooking.
 It’s a breakfast for dinner night fo’ sho!
 TBD, though.

 MGCK started as a New Year's resolution for 2009.
 I wanted to start trying menu planning, a concept that I had stumbled across while looking for dinner ideas online.
 I dove into it with energy and saw success immediately.
 The success only made me more interested in how I could improve, what new recipes I could find, etc. I started using my family blog for menu planning posts and it kind of started to take over.
 So, I decided to give my culinary fumblings their own home- and MGCK was born.

 Why "my grand central kitchen?"
-Well, I have two young children (one in Kindergarten and one in second grade).
-I am a Girl Scout troop leader, a master's degree student and I work part time from home.
+Well, I have three young children (a third grader, a first grader and an infant).
+I am a Girl Scout troop leader, a nursing student at night.
 Cooking is a hobby for me.
 So you could say that aside from the playroom, the kitchen is the busiest room in my house and usually looks it, especially with the way my home is designed...you have to go through it to get anywhere!
 It feels a bit like Grand Central, especially between 4 and 7 pm.